EnochGao/vite-plugin-pwa-docs/guide/service-worker-strategies-and-behaviors.md

 ---
-title: Service Worker Strategies And Behaviors | 指南
+title: Service Worker 策略和行为 | 指南
 ---

-# Service Worker Strategies And Behaviors
+# Service Worker 策略和行为

 A service worker strategy is related to how the `vite-plugin-pwa` plugin will generate your service worker, while the behavior of a service worker is related to how the service worker will work in the browser once the browser detects a new version of your application.

-## Service Worker Strategies
+## Service Worker 策略

 As we mention in [Configuring vite-plugin-pwa](/guide/#configuring-vite-plugin-pwa) section, `vite-plugin-pwa` plugin will use `workbox-build` node library to generate your service worker.
 There are 2 available strategies, `generateSW` and `injectManifest`:
 - `generateSW`: the `vite-plugin-pwa` will generate the service worker for you, you don't need to write the code for the service worker